Qimmah Russo Poses In Revealing Bikini, Asks Her Followers To ‘Caption’ The Image

 However, it was the expression on her face that likely got Qimmah asking for captions.
 She posed with her pale pink lips forming an “O” shape as she stared towards the camera.

-As soon as Qimmah posted the image, her followers were quick to respond.
+As soon as Qimmah posted the picture, her followers were quick to respond.
 Within one hour, the image had gathered close to 19,000 likes and more than 800 comments.

 Qimmah’s supporters immediately started commenting with what they hoped would be a winning caption.